William Smith Meeting

 Find out more about previous Lyell Meetings.

 The Fermor meeting covers any aspect of economic geology, igneous and metamorphic petrology, fundamental research on Archaean rocks and planetary geology.
 We encourage meetings to discuss broad topics crossing disciplines, as well as focussed specialist themes.
 The Fermor meeting may be held annually and typically runs over two to three days.

 Arthur Holmes Meeting

-The Society's Specialist Group organise a wide range of meetings, which do not require approval from the Science Committee and administration of these meetings are handled by the group.
+The Society's Specialist and Regional Groups organise a wide range of meetings, which do not require approval from the Science Committee and administration of these meetings are handled by the groups.